fluxrider/playlist_shuffle/README.md

 To improve the variance a little bit, we can split our sequence in ramdomly sized halves each loop.
 This way, entries can travel across over multiple pass.

 ![Sequence split at random points](https://github.com/fluxrider/disjoint_shuffle/raw/master/res/split_r.png "Sequence split at random points")

+An implementation of this shuffle is available in [split_r.c](https://github.com/fluxrider/disjoint_shuffle/blob/master/src/split_r.c).

 The halfpoint is now random, so in order to verify that the implementation of this algorithm is correct, one would need to control this random number.